 These include some games sites (e.g. Runescape, Minecraft, Pogo.com) and other sites offering calculation-heavy content (e.g. 3D maps, financial trading).
 However, these sites can only be of interest to a small percentage of internet users – I’d guesstimate 5% at most.

-If you regularly use a site which requires Java then consider installing a new web browser (with Java enabled) to visit it – and use your regular browser (with Java disabled as above) for normal browsing of all other websites.
+If you regularly use a site which requires Java then consider installing a new web browser (with Java enabled) to visit it – and use your regular browser (with it disabled as above) for normal browsing of all other websites.

-3. Lack Of Java Knowledge – In my PC repair business I find that Java is often a forgotten relic or users may not know what it is for and so are afraid to remove it.
-If there is no logical reason to have Java installed, that is a very good reason to uninstall it.
+3. Lack Of Knowledge – In my PC repair business I find that Java is often a forgotten relic or users may not know what it is for and so are afraid to remove it.
+If there is no logical reason to have it installed, that is a very good reason to uninstall it.